cgruver/cgruver/_pages/home-lab/common/labcli.md

 The `dns` subcommand will reset the Mac OS DNS client.
 This is sometimes necessary to clear the cache.

+### `labcli --git-secret -n=<kube namespace>`

+The `git-secret` subcommand will create a basic auth secret for your git service account and assign it to the `pipeline` service account in the designated namespace.

 ## `labcli` Configuration Files

 There are two YAML configuration files that are used by the `labcli` utilities for deploying the infrastructure for you home lab: